mnbf9rca/mqtt-to-eventhub/install.md

 2. copy `.env.example` to `.env` populate it with your values
 3. create a venv: `python3.9 -m venv .venv`
 4. activate: `source ./.venv/bin/activate`
-5. This app uses Poetry as the package manager.
+6. This app uses Poetry as the package manager.
 However Poetry [doesnt support alternative sources very well](https://github.com/python-poetry/poetry/issues/4854).
+That means that it ignores https://www.piwheels.org/ and tries to build `uamqp` from scratch - which means building `scipy` from scratch, which takes literally hours.
+Instead, the package dependencies are exported to `requirements.txt`.
+It'll still take a while (for some reason it still builds Cryptography) but not nearly as long.

-## to use requirements.txt
+## to use requirements.txt (e.g. on a raspberry pi)

+5. install setuptools and wheel:
+`pip install wheel setuptools`
+1. use pip to install:
+`pip install -r requirements.txt`

-## to use poetry
+## to use poetry (e.g. on a VM or something more powerful)

 6. Install Poetry using [a script from the Poetry website](https://python-poetry.org/docs/):
 `curl -sSL https://install.python-poetry.org | python3 -`
-1. update Poetry to use PiWheels:
-`poetry config repositories.piwheels https://www.piwheels.org/simple/`
 1. Install requirements:
 `poetry --no-dev --no-root -v install`